How to Write a Warm Thank You Letter for Donations (Samples)

 Frequently Asked Questions

-To write a thank you letter for generosity, start by addressing the donor by name with a salutation.
+Start by addressing the donor by name with a salutation.
 Next, reference the gift your organization received and how it will be explicitly used to support your cause.
 Finally, reiterate your gratitude for the work the donor has allowed your organization to complete, and then sign the letter.

 After receiving a donation, send the donor a personal letter that addresses them by name.
 Thank them for their donation, including the amount received and the date it was received.
 Express the impact their gift will have on the organization.
 End the letter by honoring the donor’s role in your organization’s work and restarting your gratitude.